yoyomonem/ProgramScriptPlusPlus/README.md

 pop(list num)  # Removes and returns an element from a list
 ```
 # Anything Else?
-Nope, just enjoy the debugging nightmare if you attempt using this language :)
+Nope, just enjoy the debugging nightmare if you attempt to use this language. ;)